aforward9600/pokemonpalette/README.md

   - Giving them access to stat experience
   - Giving them above-average random DVs
   - Trainers of a smart-enough trainer class will make use of basic pkmn switching
+- One of OAK's aides will toggle on/off scaling of trainer rosters to your level (evolving them if applicable)
 - All 151 pkmn are available in one version
   - Though difficult for a select few, each pkmn can be obtained multiple times
-  - The uniquness between red & blue is still preserved in encounter rarity
+  - The uniqueness between red & blue is still preserved in encounter rarity
 - Minor quality-of-life improvements during battle
   - When a when a box is filled (either via catching or depositing a pokemon), notification text is displayed
   - Exp bar in battle